Bird Watching at Hornøya.

 INFORMATION ABOUT TRIPS TO HORNØYA.

 The government of Norway has made new regulations on how to visit the island from the 2026 season.
-This year you have to be part of a group and a guide is mandatory.
+This year you have to be part of a group with a guide.
 (Blue area C on the map below)

 Link to lovdata:(Norwegian laws, only in Norwegian) https://lovdata.no/dokument/LF/forskrift/1983-01-28-120?q=Horn%C3%B8ya